 Our Holiday Overnight Oats Recipe are so simple to make and a delightful breakfast that we adore!
-Today’s Holiday Overnight Oats are packed with so many healthy ingredients . . . whole grain oats, chia seeds, dried cranberries, golden raisins, apples, oranges, pecans, and pistachios!
+Today’s Holiday Overnight Oats are packed with so many healthy ingredients… whole grain oats, chia seeds, dried cranberries, golden raisins, apples, oranges, pecans, and pistachios!
 Talk about an awesome breakfast or snack to keep you fueled for hours.
-I love overnight oats or swiss muesli is the more accurate name for them so whichever name we wanna give them–they’re a favorite at our house!
+I love overnight oats or swiss muesli is their original name!
+Whichever name we wanna give them… they’re a favorite at our house!

 As always, our Fit Friday with Miss Nichole from Pure Clean Coaching is today!
 So happy that she comes every week to share her awesome fitness knowledge with us!
 If you want check out more of our Fit Friday posts then CLICK HERE!

 Ingredients simple to make our Holiday Overnight Oats Recipe

 Today’s recipe is so easy to make!
 Grab a few fabulously-healthy ingredients, mix it together, and then throw in the fridge.
 It sits in there for a minimum of 3 hours and preferably overnight.
 Then when you wake up in the morning it’s right ready to serve!

 - Oats- I prefer to use whole grain oats because they hold up better that quick oats for baking.
 Did you know that oats in any form help to lower bad cholesterol, are rich in antioxidants, and a great source of fiber!

 - Chia Seeds- Despite their small size, chia seeds are full of important nutrients.
 They are an excellent source of omega-3 fatty acids, rich in antioxidants, and they provide fiber, iron, and calcium.
 Omega-3 fatty acids help raise HDL cholesterol, the “good” cholesterol that protects against heart attack and stroke.